City backflow route

 • Aurora Water customers and property owners whose service requires a backflow prevention assembly, including hydrant users who need RP protection.

-• Aurora places responsibility on the billed customer or owner and expects online submission before the annual due date.
-The practical risk is staying out of compliance with the city's annual testing requirement.
+• Aurora places responsibility on the billed customer or owner and expects SpryBackflow online submission before the annual due date.
+The practical risk is staying out of compliance because a field test was not posted to the city's online record.

 • Program phone: 303-326-8520